neildawson/neildawson.github.io/_work/nandos.md

 ![Recognising a registered user]({{ "/assets/nandos/login-new.png" | absolute_url }})
 <span class="post-meta">Recognising a registered user</span>

-As we prepared for launch, I worked with the analytics team to ensure their **tracking specification** included events and measures we could use later to assess performance and target areas for improvement.
+As we prepared for launch, I worked with the analytics team to ensure their <mark>tracking specification</mark> included events and measures we could use later to assess performance and target areas for improvement.

-Throughout, I used **sketching and note taking** to record and make sense of information, explore ideas, and share concepts.
+Throughout, I used <mark>sketching and note taking</mark> to record and make sense of information, explore ideas, and share concepts.

 <br/>